Kernel Methods for Unobserved Confounding: Negative Controls, Proxies, and Instruments: Discussion of the source condition

 \section{Discussion of the source condition}

 In this appendix, I provide further discussion of the smoothness assumption that drives my analysis: the source condition.
 The source condition pertains to \textit{estimation} of $h_0$ rather than \textit{existence} of $h_0$.
 In this appendix, I discuss estimation assumptions; see Appendix~\ref{section:existence} for a thorough discussion of existence assumptions.
+This discussion is more intuitive than formal.
+See \cite{chen2011rate} for a formal discussion of source conditions in the NPIV literature.